juxba/Get_Clean_Data_Proj/README.md

 ## Getting and Cleaning Data.
-Course Project.
+## Course Project.

 ## Introduction

-This project delivers a tidy data set given, as project's input, the data collected from the accelerometers from the Samsung Galaxy S smartphone.
+This project delivers a tidy data set given the data collected from the accelerometers from the Samsung Galaxy S smartphone.

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+## Description of the script
-The steps that the script performs for the creation of the data set required is described here.
+The steps that the script performs for the creation of the data set required are described here.

 ### Check that the file system of the input data is in place.